sophiay2/sophiay2.github.io/index.md

 ## About Me

-I am Sophia Yang and am pursuing a Bachelor of Science in Computer Science at the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu) through the [College of Engineering](https://engineering.illinois.edu).
-I will also be pursuing a [Business](https://business.illinois.edu) minor as well as any pre-medical requirements for a more well-rounded education.
-I hope to combine my expertise in Computer Science, medicine, and business to keep innovating cutting-edge technology for the medical field and beyond.
-I am a Sophomore with Senior standing and expect to graduate by May 16th, 2020 with all studies.
+I am Sophia Yang and am pursuing a Bachelor of Science in Computer Science at the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu) through the [Grainger College of Engineering](https://engineering.illinois.edu).
+I am also pursuing a [Business](https://business.illinois.edu) minor to bridge the gap between business and the technical engineering field.
+I am a junior and expect to graduate by May 2021 with all studies.

 ## Experience